byrdnuge/Webex-Tools/memory-bank/techContext.md

 - User Management endpoints
 - Workspace Configuration endpoints
 - Call and Meeting endpoints
+- Legal Hold data (future)

 ### File System
 - CSV files for batch input/output
 - Configuration files
 - Logging outputs
+- HTML report generation (for legal hold data)

 ## Testing Approach
+- Unit testing with pytest
-- Manual testing of scripts against test environments
+- Integration testing against test environments
 - Validation of API responses
 - Error case testing
+- CLI interface testing

 ## Deployment and Distribution
-- Scripts can be run directly from the repository
-- No compilation or build process required
+- Packaged as a Python package using Poetry
+- Installable via pip from PyPI (future)
+- Executable CLI command after installation
-- Can be packaged for distribution if needed
+- Potential for containerized deployment

 This technical context document provides an overview of the technologies, dependencies, and technical considerations that shape the WebexTools project.
 It serves as a reference for understanding the technical foundation of the system.